DECODEproject/decode-app/README.md

 - iOS: The private Documents directory of the app
 - Android: The private SQLite database of the app

 Only strictly needed parts of the store are persisted by configuring blacklists in the persist config object.

+The redux/migrations.js file contains the required migration operations every time a persisted data item changes its format.
+The current version is configured in redux/store.js.
+See Redux Persist documentation.

 ### Encryption of sensitive data
 Sensitive data is encrypted when saved to the store, and decrypted when retrieved, using functions in lib/utils.js.